Medically Reviewed by Christine Mikstas, RD, LD on October 15, 2019

 Sauté some garlic in plenty of olive oil, then turn up the heat and add shrimp and seasonings.
 Cook just until they turn pink.
 This protein- and mineral-rich dish comes together even faster if you use peeled shrimp.
 For a speedy Shrimp Fra Diavolo, transfer the cooked shrimp to a plate, and in the pan sauté onions, wine, tomatoes, and oregano.
 Then add the shrimp back to the pan.

-Make friends with your fish seller, and make sure he or she knows where your fish was caught.
+Make friends with your fish seller, and make sure they know where your fish was caught.
 When you’re buying a whole fish, look for one with clear eyes and tight, shiny scales.
 But the most important way to find high-quality fresh fish is to follow your nose.
 Fresh ones should never have a strong, fishy smell.